dbullock1086/DNNTutorial/docs/DNNTutorial.md

 ## Classification Task

 From a set of data, it may be possible to identify sets or groupings of events that come from one type versus another.
 The goal is to draw a deterministic boundary between the types of events that maximizes the separation.
 Events near the boundary can still be on the wrong side of the best demarcation (with "best" needing an informed definition of its own).
 Perhaps you have two data classifications in mind: a signal and a background.

 Their distributions might look like this:

 ![alt-text](data-selection.svg "Data selection")

 In this plot, a vertical line is included as a primitive guess at one such demarcation.
 Events to the left of this line are rejected, and events to the right of this line are kept.
 Because the two distributions overlap, drawing this line at the "best" location is not a clear task because the two distributions do not have equal *value* to an analysis.
 Keeping signal events is valuable and rejecting background events is imperative.
 Therefore, a line down the middle might be too much signal loss.
 A line near the left side has too much background.
 A line near the right side has too little signal.

 It is useful to define some measures associated with the placement of this line.
 We have signal events, which we will call Real Positive, and background events, which we will call Real Negative.
 When we draw the line, our new selection is called Predicted Positive, and the rejection is called Predicted Negative.

 We summarize the compatability between reality and prediction with the following table:

 |     | Predicted Positive (PP) | Predicted Negative (PN) |
 | :-: | :---------------------: | :---------------------: |
 | **Real Positive (RP)** | True Positive (TP) | False Negative (FN) |
 | **Real Negative (RN)** | False Positive (FP) | True Negative (TN) |

+FP is also called a "Type I" error (or $\alpha$), and FN is also called a "Type II" error (or $\beta$).
+The confidence coefficient is $1 - \alpha$.
+Sometimes you will also see the "power" of the test, which is $1 - \beta$

 Combining these counting statistics can give insight into the performance of the chosen cut...